sowmyab24/HEALTHCARE-HOSPITAL-ANALYSIS/README.md

 # 🚀 What I Learned
-✅ Writing clean SQL for multi-table joins, aggregations, date calculations,Analytical Thinking
+✅ Writing clean SQL for multi-table joins, aggregations, date calculations,Analytical Thinking.

 ✅ Understanding Star Schema and ER modeling in a real-world setting